 Better your physical health

 In the US, around 24 million people suffer from asthma, and six million of them are children.
 Not all asthma attacks are the result of allergies, but most of them are, around 60%.
 The most common allergens in the home are dust mites, pollen, and pet dander, which is composed of tiny flecks of skin shed by your pet.
-Given that 27% of US homes keep cats and 32% keep dogs, that is a lot of allergens floating about.
-These allergens love to hide, and, in the case of dust mites, breed in carpets.
+Given that 27% of US homes have cats and 32% have dogs, there are a lot of allergens floating around.
+Many allergens come from dust mites that hide and breed in your carpet.

 Improve your mood

-Taking control of your life has a positive impact on mood and making the decision to live a greener lifestyle is very much an example of taking control.
-While an important aspect of this is your life at home, many other aspects of greener living also improve mood.
+Taking control of your life has a positive impact on your mood, and making the decision to live a greener lifestyle is a great example of taking control.
+While much of this revolves around your life at home, many other aspects of greener living also improve mood.
 Getting closer to nature, using sustainable public transport, recycling, living off-grid; these are all activities that can make you feel better about yourself and the important people in your life

 Add meaning to your life

 A meaningful life is one of the keys to a happy life.
-According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase how satisfied people feel about their lives.
-There are many ways in which we can do this.
+According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase people’s satisfaction level about their lives.
+There are several ways in which we can do this.
 Some examples are:

 - Leaving the car at home